Chart Color Schemes

 In terms of cultural diversity, Avalon Beach records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Avalon Beach's population, born in Australia, is 75.9%, with 91.0% being citizens and 93.5% speaking English only at home.
-Christianity is the predominant religion, accounting for 41.6%.
-Judaism, at 0.4%, is slightly overrepresented compared to Greater Sydney's 0.3%.
+Avalon Beach's population, born in Australia, is approximately 75.9%, with 91.0% being citizens and 93.5% speaking English only at home.
+Christianity dominates Avalon Beach's religious landscape at 41.6%.
+Judaism, though small at 0.4%, is slightly higher than Greater Sydney's 0.3%.

 Frequently Asked Questions - Diversity